seancmonahan/dactyl-chimera-keyboard/docs/index.md

 ### If you are more accustomed to larger keyboards...

 ...Then you might be intimidated by the lack of arrow keys or a function row.
 Small keyboards are not for everyone.
-You can use software to see what layer typing feels like without building a special keyboard.
-I like *EPKL* for Windows machines and *Kmonad* for Linux users.
+You can try using layers on the keyboard you already own via the software in this list: https://www.reddit.com/r/MechanicalKeyboards/wiki/remapping_software
 Currently, the only keyboards I know of with an F-row and arrow keys are the [Maltron](https://www.maltron.com/store/c34/Dual_hand_keyboards.html) and the [Kinesis Advantage 2](https://kinesis-ergo.com/shop/advantage2-refurbished/) Many exciting projects are in the works, check these links out:
 - Redditor [RMTZ](https://www.reddit.com/user/rmTizi/)'s Naïve keyboard is in development.
 - MoErgo's [Glove80](https://geekhack.org/index.php?topic=114881.msg3086876) has a finalized design but has not gone into production yet.